Join our network. Make change happen.

 Energy consumption and efficiency in buildings: current status and future trends

 The building sector is considered as the biggest single contributor to world energy consumption and greenhouse gas emissions.
-Therefore, a good understanding of the nature and structure of energy use in buildings is crucial for establishing the adequate future energy and climate change policies.
+Therefore, a good understanding of the nature and structure of energy use

 Policy Group(s):